Alex22sv/Optimization-guide-for-Minecraft-servers/README.md

 ## Modpacks
 It's hard to have a good performance using modpacks, mostly because modpacks usually have too many heavy mods.
 Some solutions are mentioned in the list below:
 * Check your list of mods: make sure that you don't have client-side mods on your server, since it's a client-side mod, you only need it on your Minecraft client, not on your server.
 You can also remove mods that you will not use, it's not really a good idea to have mods on your server that you will not even use.
 * Increase RAM: The modpack page usually provides what's the required amount of RAM for your server to run smoothly, increasing at least 1GB of RAM might help but it's not guaranteed.
+* If you cannot increase your server RAM then the most you can do is to avoid mods to spawn too many entities, you could execute the[kill command](https://minecraft.fandom.com/wiki/Commands/kill) to remove some entities from your server.

 # Bedrock Edition
 ## Bedrock